 The Sensitives follows three families stricken with severe environmental illness.

-We are first introduced to Joe and his wife Lanie, who live in a nice house in a leafy middle class suburb of Kansas City.
+We are first introduced to Joe and his wife Lanie, who live in a comfortable house in a leafy middle class suburb of Kansas City.
 Joe has been sick for about a year and is still struggling with figuring out some of the ways to manage the situation.
 They have converted an upstairs bedroom to be his non-toxic haven by removing everything that is not essential, tearing up the carpet, covering the walls with aluminum foil and installing two large air cleaners, as well as simple furniture without upholstery.

-He is still trying to figure out everything that is a problem for him, a task that can take years of trial and error.
+Joe is still trying to figure out everything that is a problem for him, a task that can take years of trial and error.

 He wears a respirator much of the time when he is in the rest of the house, but he tries not to wear it when the grandchildren visit as he doesn’t want them to see him that way.